 or Buy New $19.79

-What is Happening this Winter in Adult Education?
+What is Happening in Adult Education?

 Everyone is welcome at all adult education sessions: congregational members and the community at large, Jews and non-Jews.
 Classes are free, though donations are always welcome.
 For more information, contact Sarah Bochenek, VP for Education, at firstname.lastname@example.org.
 We look forward to studying with you!

 Join us for continuous learning about our community, culture, and religion!

 Minyan Study Session 9:30-10am Beginning Tai Chi 9:30-11am Matter of Balance: Falls